 "This is a unique specimen,” Milner said.
 “It is the only one of its kind known in the world."

 Up until last year, scientists believed that the endangered, egg-laying long-beaked echidna had last lived in Australia 11,000 years ago—until the Natural History Museum in London found a specimen from their collections.
-According to its tag, the echidna was collected in Australia in 1901; the handwriting belonged to naturalist John Tunney, who visited north-west Australia to collect specimens for Lord Walter Rothschild’s private collection (Rothschild apparently kept common echidnas, among other exotic animals, as pets; here’s a photo of him riding a tortoise).
+According to its tag, the echidna was collected in Australia in 1901; the handwriting belonged to naturalist John Tunney, who visited North West Australia to collect specimens for Lord Walter Rothschild’s private collection (Rothschild apparently kept common echidnas, among other exotic animals, as pets).

-Interns are routinely saddled with less than desirable projects, and on the surface, Athena Martin appears to be one of those interns: During a four week internship at the Oxford University Museum of Natural History, the 17-year-old’s assignment was to go through 3340 drawers of butterflies searching for specimens collected by Alfred Russel Wallace, a Victorian naturalist who came up with the idea of evolution and natural selection independently of Darwin.
+Interns are routinely saddled with less-than-desirable projects, and on the surface, Athena Martin appeared to be one of those interns: During a four-week internship at the Oxford University Museum of Natural History, the 17-year-old’s assignment was to go through 3340 drawers of butterflies searching for specimens collected by Alfred Russel Wallace, a Victorian naturalist who came up with the idea of evolution and natural selection independently of Darwin.
 The museum knew that there were specimens of Wallace’s in its collection, but didn’t know which specimens were his, or what species he had collected.

-The butterflies weren’t the only Wallace specimen lost and then found: In 2011, Dr. Daniele Cicuzza of the Cambridge University’s Herbarium found fern specimens—33 species, 22 genera and 17 families—that Wallace had collected on Gunung Muan Mountain in Borneo.
+The butterflies weren’t the only Wallace specimen lost and then found: In 2011, Daniele Cicuzza of the Cambridge University Herbarium found fern specimens—33 species in 22 genera and 17 families—that Wallace had collected on Gunung Muan Mountain in Borneo.

-In 2013, staffers at the Springfield Science Museum in Massachusetts were selecting objects for a new exhibition called “People of the Northwest Coast" when Curator of Anthropology Dr. Ellen Savulis came across a very interesting artifact.
+In 2013, staffers at the Springfield Science Museum in Massachusetts were selecting objects for a new exhibition called “People of the Northwest Coast" when curator of anthropology Ellen Savulis came across a very interesting artifact.
 Described in records as an "Aleutian hat," it was ornately carved from a single piece of dense wood.
 None of the information she could find about hats made by Aleutians matched the object she was studying.
-So she called Steve Henrikson, Curator of Collections at the Alaska State Museum in Juneau, to ask him about it.
-When he viewed images, Henrikson knew that it was a war helmet made by the Tlingit people of Southwest Alaska.
+So she called Steve Henrikson, curator of collections at the Alaska State Museum in Juneau, to ask him about it.
+When he viewed images, Henrikson knew that it was a war helmet made by the Tlingit people of southwest Alaska.
 Based on its decoration, he deduced that it was likely made in the mid-19th century or earlier.